auditassistant/json-query/README.md

 ### Local functions (helpers)

-Allows to to hack the query system to do just about anything.
+Allows you to hack the query system to do just about anything.

 Some nicely contrived examples: